ZamanGhani/azfamtechdigitalmarketing/README.md

 7. WP Bakery Page Builder
 8. WooCommerece Plugin
 9. Extensions of WooCommerece
+10. Backup of Wordpress
+11. Migration of Wordpress
+12. Hosting on CPanel
+13. Domain Setup
+14. Sub-Domain Setting
+15. Migration from different CMS to WordPress
-10. Affiliate Marketing
+16. Affiliate Marketing
-11. Working with different Plugins on Industry Demand
+17. Working with different Plugins on Industry Demand
-12. Project Deployment
+18. Project Deployment

 # Shopify
 It is another ONLINE CMS using for Online Buisness